timdeschryver/frontal/README.md

 ##### `reducer`

-For each action `frontal` will dispatch the current state with the dispatched action.
-Based on this it's possible to change the dispatched action to your own needs.
-These changes will then be applied to `frontal`'s state. <br>
+For each action `frontal` will dispatch the current state with the dispatched action and the changes that will apply on the state.
+Based on this it's possible to modify the changes to fit your own needs.
+These changes will then be applied to `frontal`'s state.
 The actions can be found at [actions.ts](src/actions.ts)

 > Optional.
-Default: `(state: State, action: Action) => action`
+Default: `({ state: State; action: Action; changes: Partial<State> }) => Partial<State>`

 #### Output